Navanit-git/genai_advance/prompt_engineering/learning.md

+Generative AI (GenAI) refers to Artificial Intelligence that can be used to create new content such as articles or images, which previously only humans could do.
+In short, GenAI can create stuff.
+GenAI is expected to significantly change the way we work and live

 A prompt is the input you give to a language model (like ChatGPT, Claude, Gemini) to instruct it to produce a specific output.
 Prompts are written in natural language and guide the behavior, tone, style, and content of the model's response.
 Prompts are like programming instructions written in plain English.
 You're giving the model a command set to interpret.